See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

-As David says it: ”- There will be an impulse to submit only photos from exotic destinations which might deter many of you from participating.
+As David is saying it: ”- There will be an impulse to submit only photos from exotic destinations which might deter many of you from participating.
 But, remember that anywhere and everywhere can make me think, I want to go there.
 Close your eyes and think about your photos that make you feel I want to go there.
 As always, take advantage of your caption to share the story behind the photo, enriching my experience with your submission.
 I can’t wait to travel the world through your photos and stories!
 I can’t wait to go there”, he says.

 Amber Fort in Jaipur, India

 Located about eleven kilometers north of Jaipur, the Amber Fort is spectacular and it sits enthroned on a steep mountain slope and is reflected in the small lake at its feet.
 A curvy cobblestone path leads past the artistically designed Mughal garden to the main gate of the fort, Suraj Pol also known as the Sun Gate which leads to the first main courtyard.
 Behind it opens a spacious courtyard, where visitors used to park their horses and elephants and today filming often takes place here for Bollywood films.